chlorwu/tmc-pinn/README.md

 # PINN_FP64

-Cloned Repo from FP64 is All You Need: Rethinking Failure Modes in Physics-Informed Neural Networks Cloned by intent of educational / research purposes for team TMC
+Cloned Repo from FP64 is All You Need: Rethinking Failure Modes in Physics-Informed Neural Networks, by intent of educational / research purposes for team TMC

 ## Get Started